 The drama gets more dismal.
 Disheartened and dismayed by the actions of the South Park school board, many of the teachers simply opted out.
 That is, you could say that the principal and other management staff came to a grinding halt in terms of implementing change.
 Knowing full well that the employee survey benchmarks selected by the school board really had no relation to real world conditions at South Park elementary, they simply ignored the survey and kept on doing the same old things.
 Sadly, Kenny was affected, yet again.

 Perhaps the worst ramification yet is the noticeable drop in both participation and employee engagement.
 You see, as much as the school board would like to view their teachers and other employees as similar to those reported in standard employee survey benchmarks, the reality is, that is simply not true.
+Consequently, you can plainly see the need to make sure the employee survey benchmarks are customized to fit the organization.
+It’s not clear what happened next with Kenny, there was something about the science teacher on a smoking break.
+Oh well, Kenny will probably be back for the next episode.

 Yet, the serious question to ask yourself, especially nowadays with the ever-increasing importance of employee engagement, do you dare risk using faulty employee survey benchmarks?